Bentleyj/BeyondPhotography/README.md

 ### Day 63

 Simple one today, went back in to the hsvMix effect and added some comments around different cooky effects.
 I haven't documented which is which though so posts on IG will need to be a bit cryptic to hide my disorganization.
 Thanks to HackPoetic for inspiring me!

+### Day 64

+Tried doing the same pixelation effect I did before but with color rather than sobel edges.
+Got some cool results but I'm a bit confused by them.
+Probably worthwhile doing this with HSV values instead of RGB.